-HyTI allows for high spatial and spectral resolution LWIR imaging by combining the multiplex advantage common to all interferometers with the sensitivity of JPL's Barrier Infra-Red Detector FPA technology [10].
+HyTI allows for high spatial and spectral resolution LWIR imaging by combining the multiplex advantage common to all interferometers with the sensitivity of JPL's Barrier Infra-Red Detector FPA technology [9].
 Based on III-V compound semiconductors, the BIRD detectors are low cost (high yield), high-performance FPAs with excellent uniformity and pixel-to-pixel operability.
 These antimony (Sb) compound-based BIRD detectors outperform existing TIR detectors including Quantum Well Infrared Photodetectors (QWIPs).
-To achieve acceptable dark current levels, the FPA will be maintained at a temperature of 68 K, although our performance model indicates that requirements are met if the FPA runs at 72 K. The spectral sensitivity is in the range 8-10.7 $\mu$ m, and we assume a worst case quantum efficiency of 10%.
-For HyTI an FPA of 640 × 512 elements will be used.
-The HyTI ROIC cannot read the entire array at the required frame rate (139 Hz), and so HyTI will use a window of 256 detectors to define the field of view (swath), with 320 detectors used to sample the interference pattern generated by the Fabry-Perot interferometer (the in track direction).
+To achieve acceptable dark current levels, the FPA will be maintained at a temperature of 68 K, although our pre-flight measurements indicate that requirements are met if the FPA runs at 72 K. HyTI uses an FPA of 640 × 512 elements, but the HyTI ROIC cannot read the entire array at the required frame rate (139 Hz), and so HyTI will use a window of 256 detectors to define the field of view (swath), with 320 detectors used to sample the interference pattern generated by the Fabry-Perot interferometer (the in track direction).
 A frame rate of >139 Hz allows for oversampling in the in-track dimension at orbital velocity.